Graduate Assistantships and Fellowships - Graduate Students

 Graduate Assistantships

 Graduate assistantships give students opportunities for professional experience, academic training and financial support while pursuing advanced degrees.
+Students should consult their academic programs about assistantship opportunities.
 Specific assignments vary by type of assistantship.
-Graduate assistantships generally entail 10-20 hours of work per week (.25 to .50 full-time exempt).
-Students who hold graduate assistantships are discouraged from working more than 20 hours per week for more than one semester during the period of the assistantship.
+Graduate assistantships generally entail 20 hours of work per week (0.50 full-time exempt (FTE)).
+Domestic students who hold graduate assistantships cannot exceed 0.70 FTE (28 hours) for all appointments at MU.
+During the academic year, students on visas are restricted to 0.50 FTE (20 hours).

 Fellowships